yzAlvin/manual/src/README.md

 ## How to Use This Book

+rather than learning by strictly following tutorials with rigid rules, this book aim to teach by **doing** small projects

-no real structure, can go through linearly or pick out things that seem interesting.
+no real structure, can go through linearly or pick out things interesting

 if absolutely no clue, this my suggestion: